-Change orders will be submitted using the unit prices from the original bid tabs when possible.
+The LPA will submit change orders using the unit prices from the original bid tabs when possible.
 If unit prices for the work aren't included in the original paid items list, the LPA will conduct an independent cost analysis (per 23 CFR 635.120) for the proposed work.
 The LPA will submit to BLP the cost analysis and the proposal from the Contractor as backup documentation for the negotiated price.
 If line items are deleted or zeroed out by change order, they will be listed at the bottom of the pay estimate, in the change order section, as negative amounts.
 Line items shall never be completely removed from the original bid tabs/paid items list.
-When changing an existing item, you must use the existing unit price.
+When changing an existing item, the existing unit price must be used.

 Non-participating items shall be clearly marked on the original bid tabs, plans, pay estimates and change orders.
-Email correspondence regarding the prior approval and determination of federal participation of the change order items, between the LPA and KDOT, shall be submitted as backup documentation with change orders.
+Email correspondence between the LPA and KDOT regarding the prior approval and determination of federal participation of the change order items shall be submitted by the LPA as backup documentation with change orders.
 Once the determination of participation has been made, the items will be marked accordingly on the pay estimates.